Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Declarations

-We follow open‑science principles: the full workflow (simulation configuration, prompts, fixed URL catalog, analysis scripts, and model references) is organized for reproducibility and open access.
-Simulation results and Python code are available on Github: \url{https://github.com/atomashevic/voat-simulation}.
-The modified YSocial client used in this study is available at: \url{https://github.com/atomashevic/YClient-Reddit}.
-We adhere to responsible‑use policies; responsibility for the products and consequences of unrestricted LLMs rests with those who deploy them.
-Our experiments use such models strictly for research under non‑interactive, offline conditions.
+The full workflow (simulation configuration, prompts, fixed URL catalog, analysis scripts, and model references) is organized for reproducibility and open access.
+Empirical calibration and validation samples are drawn from the Multi‑Platform Aggregated Dataset of Online Communities (MADOC), which provides standardized data and FAIR (Findable, Accessible, Interoperable, Reusable) access via Zenodo (DOI: 10.5281/zenodo.15690964) \cite{mitrovicDankulov2025multi}.
+Simulation results and Python code are available on GitHub: \url{https://github.com/atomashevic/voat-simulation}.
+The modified Y Social client used in this study is available at: \url{https://github.com/atomashevic/YClient-Reddit}.
 Caution is advised when accessing or reusing released artifacts: they include offensive/toxic content and may reflect biases present in the source data and model outputs; handle, quote, and redistribute responsibly.